sh619/Songyu_Huang-Chisel/Chisel_challenge/Challenge.md

 2. The 10 LEDs (above the slide switches) will then start lighting up from left to right at 0.5 second interval, until all LEDs are ON;
 3. The circuit then waits for a random period of time between 0.25 and 16 seconds before all LEDs turn OFF;
 4. You should also display the random delay period in milliseconds on five 7-segment displays.
+5. The circuit should count the time between all the LEDs turning OFF and you pressing KEY[0].
+The reaction time should be displayed on the 7-segment displays in milliseconds in place of the random delay